EashanJoshi/Analysis-of-ChatGPT-s-Efficacy-in-Debugging-Prompts-using-Retrieval-Augmented-Generation-RAG-/README.md

-# Quantitative Analysis of ChatGPT's Efficacy in Software Debugging Prompts using Retrieval-Augmented Generation (RAG)
+# DebugMate - Debugging Prompt Enhancer
 Quantitative Analysis of ChatGPT's Efficacy in Software Debugging Prompts using Retrieval-Augmented Generation (RAG) This project focuses on enhancing ChatGPT’s effectiveness in debugging by implementing Retrieval-Augmented Generation (RAG) techniques.
 By dynamically retrieving relevant debugging resources and integrating them into ChatGPT’s responses, the project addresses critical limitations such as generic interactions and inefficient bug localization.